 The health of our pilot members is of paramount concern to the AFAP.
 A pilot's career can be highly demanding with the potential for serious accidents or incidents.
-Coupled with everyday stressors, this can lead to an unbalanced or stressful life.
 Maintaining good mental health is vital for optimising your performance as a pilot.
 To respond to the needs of our members we have the AFAP-exclusive Member Assistance Program (MAP) as part of our suite of health and wellbeing benefits that make up our welfare portfolio.

 WHAT IS MAP?

 The MAP is a short-term counselling and advisory service for AFAP members and their immediate family to seek professional assistance for any personal or work related problems.
 The AFAP has engaged PeopleSense by Altius to provide a professional counselling service totally independent of your employer.
 MAP is designed to be flexible and responsive to what our members need, and the psychologists who deliver the counselling are trained in pilot specific issues.
 These sessions can be provided by telephone, on Skype or in person, depending on where you are based.

 As an AFAP member, you receive four free sessions for each issue.
 (This means you will not be limited to four sessions over your career.)
 If necessary, there may be provisions for further support and referral as needed.